Grundsund

 Grundsund ([ˈɡrɵ̂nːdsɵnd]) is a locality situated in Lysekil Municipality, Västra Götaland County, Sweden.
 It had 627 inhabitants in 2010.
 It is located in the middle Bohusläns outer coastal strip, 25 km south of municipal seat of Lysekil and 40 km west of Uddevalla.

 History

 The community is built partly on Skaftölandet and partly on Ösö.
-It is named after the shallow inlet, now known as Grundsund canal that separates the two islands from each other.
+It is named after the shallow inlet, now known as Grundsund Canal that separates the two islands from each other.
 It has lineage back to at least the 17th century as a fishing village, but it wasn't until the great herring periods that settlement increased.

 The good fishing led to blooming periods during the 19th century and made Grundsund into a big fishing village.
 It was never turned into a seaside resort or shipowner in the same way as Fiskebäckskil, instead the 20th century brought certain industry establishments, like raincoat production and canneries.

-Many cutters were bought from England that were used for fishing mackerel in the beginning of the 20th century.
+Many cutters were bought from England that were used for fishing mackerel at the beginning of the 20th century.
 A cannery located in Bovik produced canned goods with mackerel in tomato sauce.

 Today the industry is gone and only two fishing boats remain.